algorandfoundation/algokit-cli/docs/tutorials/algokit-template.md

 By combining predefined Copier answers with these default behaviors, you can create a smooth, efficient, and intuitive initialization experience for the users of your template.

 ### Executing Python Tasks in Templates
-When using Python scripts as tasks within your Copier templates, you have the flexibility to manage Python execution paths.
-If AlgoKit has been installed using native binaries (such as via Snap, Brew, Winget, or direct downloads from GitHub releases), you should specify `python_path` to direct Copier to the correct Python executable.
-This ensures compatibility regardless of how AlgoKit was installed.
-In environments without AlgoKit's native binaries, utilize `_copier_python` to automatically use the available Python interpreter.
-This requires Python to be pre-installed on the host machine for smooth execution.
-Here's how to specify the execution of a Python script in your `copier.yaml`:
+If you need to use Python scripts as tasks within your Copier templates, ensure that you have Python installed on the host machine.
+By convention, AlgoKit automatically detects the Python installation on your machine and fills in the `python_path` variable accordingly.
+This process ensures that any Python scripts included as tasks within your Copier templates will execute using the system's Python interpreter.
+It's important to note that the use of `_copier_python` is not recommended.
+Here's an example of specifying a Python script execution in your `copier.yaml` without needing to explicitly use `_copier_python`:

 ```yaml
 - '{{ python_path }} inject.py'